nicolaspanel/underscore.aggregate/README.md

 ## Reference

 ### Stages
-Pipeline is an array of stages (i.e. sequence) that aim to transform your collection in a very predictable way.
+The pipeline is an array of stages (i.e. sequence) that aim to transform your collection in a very predictable way.

 Usage:
 ```javascript